hyperledger/fabric-test/tools/PTE/README.md

     * **payLoadMin**: minimum size in bytes of the payload
     * **payLoadMax**: maximum size in bytes of the payload
 * **deploy**: deploy transaction contents
+    * chaincodePath: this is the relative path to GOPATH/src if the language is golang, for example: `github.com/hyperledger/fabric-test/chaincodes/samplecc/go` and the absolute path if the language is node, for example: `/home/ibmadmin/gopath/src/github.com/hyperledger/fabric-test/chaincodes/samplecc/node`
     * language: the chaincode language including:
         * **golang**: golang chaincode, this is the default language
         * **node**: Node JS chaincode